-It’s easy to learn how stock warrants work because they’re similar to options: A stock warrant offers investors the right, but not the obligation, to buy or sell a stock at a specific price by a set date.
+Stock warrants are similar to options: A stock warrant offers investors the right, but not the obligation, to buy or sell a stock at a specific price by a set date.

-That said, while it’s fairly easy to come by stock options, stock warrants are less common, especially in the U.S. Some investors may be familiar with stock warrants because they’re typically part of SPAC, or special purpose acquisition company, deals.
+That said, while it’s fairly easy to come by stock options, stock warrants are less common, especially in the U.S. Some investors may be familiar with stock warrants because they’re typically part of SPAC deals (special purpose acquisition company).